oslabs-beta/TimeClimb/README.md

 unless the migration script specifically is set up to migrate your data, which it currently is not.

-### Populating with Seed Data

-`npm run seed:data` will populate the database with test data.
-This will erase any existing data you might have in your database.

-## Knex Detailed Usage
+### Knex Detailed Usage

-Convience scripts are set up in package.json to run common knex migration functions.
+Convenience scripts are set up in package.json to run common knex migration functions.

-- `npm run migrate:make` Creating a migration with npm run migate:make
+- `npm run migrate:make` Creating a migration with npm run migrate:make
 - `npm run migrate:latest` Updating the database with the latest schema changes
 - `npm run migrate:rollback` Rolling back a change to the database

 These are partially necessary because both the configuration files and migrations are written in TypeScript.
 Knex's command line tool does not natively support TypeScript.
-The need for these tools might become unnecessary with proper TypeScript configuration.

 ### Creating a migration